lcrawlab/SINATRA/README.md

 3. After itting the model, an association measure is computed for each topological feature (e.g. centrality measures, posterior inclusion probabilities, p-values, etc.).
 4. Association measures are mapped back onto the original shapes via a reconstruction algorithm — thus, highlighting evidence of the physical (spatial) locations that best explain the variation between the two groups.

-As an application of our method, we classify molars of New World Monkeys based on their phylogeny.
-Using SINATRA, we identify the most important regions on these teeth for predicting the diet of these New World Monkeys.
-The dataset was first curated by Doug M. Boyer.
+Through detailed simulations, we assess the power of our algorithm as a function of its inputs.
+Lastly, as an application of our pipeline, we conduct feature selection on a dataset consisting of mandibular molars from different genera of New World Monkeys and examine the physical properties of their teeth that summarize their phylogeny.

-## Package Requirements
+## Package Details and Requirements

-While any feature selection algorithm can be used, we use the procedure called [RATE](https://github.com/lorinanthony/RATE), a variable selection algorithm for nonlinear models using Relative Centrality.
-Other alternatives considered in the text include [Elastic Net](https://cran.r-project.org/web/packages/elasticnet/elasticnet.pdf) and Bayesian variable selection using variational inference ([varbvs](https://cran.r-project.org/web/packages/varbvs/index.html)).
+While our pipeline is flexible and any feature selection algorithm can be implemented, we use the relative centrality criterion ([RATE](https://github.com/lorinanthony/RATE)), which is a variable selection measure for nonlinear and nonparametric statistical methods (Crawford et al. 2019, Ish-Horowicz et al. 2019).
+Alternative methods implemented include the [elastic net](https://cran.r-project.org/web/packages/elasticnet/elasticnet.pdf) (Zou and Hastie 2003) and Bayesian variable selection using variational inference ([varbvs](https://cran.r-project.org/web/packages/varbvs/index.html)) (Carbonetto, Zhou, and Stephens 2017).

-The package also requires the use of the package `rgl`, which requires X11 or XQuartz on Mac.
+The SINATRA software also requires the use of the package `rgl`, which requires X11 or XQuartz on Mac.

-## Download
+## R Package Download

-To download the package, checkout the repo and within the directory, run the command
+To download the package, install [devtools](https://cran.r-project.org/web/packages/devtools/index.html) and run the command

 	devtools::install('software')

-and load the package with
+Next, to load the package, use the command

-	library(sinatra).
+	library(sinatra)

 ## Code Usage

-The SINATRA pipeline can be divided into several steps:
+Details of our implementation choices for the SINATRA algorithm are detailed below.

-### Data Vectorization
+### Topological Summary Statistics for 3D Shapes

 We convert our dataset into a matrix by measuring topological summary statistics of the shapes in the dataset.
 After picking a set of direction on which to measure the Euler characteristic of our shapes, we run the function

 	compute_standardized_ec_curve.